 Municipal councils do not have the authority to amend property tax policy in Ontario.
 Residential condominiums are designated by the Province in the residential tax class through Ontario Regulation 282/98.
 However, City Council can lobby the Provincial government to consider legislative changes to the classification of residential condominium properties under the regulation in the Assessment Act, 1990.
-Authored by:

-Martin Finnegan, Senior Manager, Revenue

-Michael Parks, Director, Road Maintenance, Operations and Fleet

-Michael Davidson, Commissioner, Corporate Support Services Reviewed by:
+Authored by: Reviewed by: Martin Finnegan, Senior Manager, Revenue Mark Medeiros, Interim Treasurer Michael Parks, Director, Road Maintenance, Operations and Fleet Approved by: Submitted by: Michael Davidson, Commissioner, Corporate Support Services David Barrick, Chief Administrative Officer Attachments:

-Mark Medeiros, Interim Treasurer
+Report

+Staff Report

-Report Staff Report The Corporation of the City of Brampton 2020-09-23
+The Corporation of the City of Brampton

+2020-09-23

-Subject:2020 Levy By-law per Section 323 of the Municipal Act, 2001
+Subject: 2020 Levy By-law per Section 323 of the Municipal Act, 2001 and Public Hospitals

-- Secondary Title: Annual Levy on Universities/Colleges, Correctional Institutions, and Public Hospitals - Contact: Yvonne Kwiecien, Manager, Taxation and Assessment - Report Number: Corporate Support Services-2020-100
+Secondary Title: Annual Levy on Universities/Colleges, Correctional Institutions,

+Contact: Yvonne Kwiecien, Manager, Taxation and Assessment

-- THAT the report titled: 2020 Levy By-law per Section 323 of the Municipal Act, 2001 (Annual Levy on Universities/Colleges, Correctional Institutions, and Public Hospitals) to the Committee of Council meeting of September 23, 2020 be received; and - 2.
-That a By-law be passed for the annual levy on Universities/Colleges, Correctional Institutions, Public Hospitals for the year 2020 as per Section 323 of the Municipal Act, 2001 in accordance with this report.
+1. THAT the report titled: 2020 Levy By-law per Section 323 of the Municipal Act, 2001 (Annual Levy on Universities/Colleges, Correctional Institutions, and Public Hospitals) to the Committee of Council meeting of September 23, 2020 be received; and

+2. That a By-law be passed for the annual levy on Universities/Colleges, Correctional Institutions, Public Hospitals for the year 2020 as per Section 323 of the Municipal Act, 2001 in accordance with this report.

 - An annual By-law is required to levy an amount on Universities or Colleges, Correctional Institutions and Public Hospitals pursuant to Section 323 of the Municipal Act, 2001.
-The levy remains at \$75.00 per full-time students enrolled, residents placed and provincially rated beds, the same rate that has been in effect since 1987. - Council passed Resolution C335-2019 resulting in the Mayor's letter sent on July 31, 2020 to the Minister of Municipal Affairs and Housing and the Minister of Finance requesting an appropriate rate for the year 2021, reflective of current municipal fiscal demands.
+The levy remains at \$75.00 per fulltime students enrolled, residents placed and provincially rated beds, the same rate that has been in effect since 1987. - Council passed Resolution C335-2019 resulting in the Mayor's letter sent on July 31, 2020 to the Minister of Municipal Affairs and Housing and the Minister of Finance requesting an appropriate rate for the year 2021, reflective of current municipal fiscal demands.